LucasHoffSchmidt/Pandas_World_Population_Exploratory_Data_Analysis/README.md

 - Used groupby(), mean() and sort_values() to get the mean of each continent, sorted by the 2022 population descendingly.
 - Filtered Oceania countries with str.contains().
 - Listed all column names with .columns.
-- Created a new dataframe with population means of continents, sorted and transposed with transpose() to show continents in the columns and populations in the rows.
+- Created a new dataframe with sorted population means of continents and transposed it with transpose() to show continents in the columns and populations in the rows.
 - Plotted population growth using plot().
 - Detected outliers with boxplot().